thoughtram/blog/_posts/2016-05-23-opaque-tokens-in-angular-2.md

 ## String Tokens vs Type Tokens

-Angular 2 uses dependency factories to create singleton instances that will be used in the runtime DI processes.
-In order to associate a token with a dependency factory, we have to setup providers.
+Angular 2 DI injects singleton instances which are created by provider-registered factories.
+And it is these instances that are injected at runtime.
+In order to configure your application DI and associate a factory with a token, we have to setup providers.
 A couple weeks ago we blogged how [providers can be created using Map literals](/angular/2016/05/13/angular-2-providers-using-map-literals.html), if you haven't read this one yet we recommend to check it out, as this article pretty much builds up on that one.

 The bottom line is that a provider token can be either a string or a type.
 Depending on our use case, we want to use one or the other.
 For example, if we have a `DataService` class, and all we want to do is inject an instance of that class when we ask for a dependency of that type, we would use `DataService` as a provider token like this: